iPhone 13 Pro, 13 Pro Max in 2022: Should You Upgrade?

-Each year Apple introduces a new camera feature with added advancements to their hardware and software.
-For the iPhone 13 line up, they introduced Cinematic Mode and a larger sensor for both, the 13 Pro and the 13 Pro Max.
+Each year, Apple introduces a new camera feature with added advancements to their hardware and software.
+For the iPhone 13 line up, it introduced Cinematic Mode and a larger sensor for both, the 13 Pro and the 13 Pro Max.
 The iPhone 13 Pro series still has some of the best smartphone cameras in the market right now.
-The pictures come out amazing, computational photography is improved drastically, macro photos are some of the best that I've come across to date and recorded video is excellent.
+The pictures come out amazing, computational photography is improved drastically, macro photos are some of the best that I've come across to date, and recorded video is excellent.
 It can capture some of the best-looking 4K videos at 60fps in DolbyVision HDR, which is still a distant dream for most other premium smartphones.

-Here are a few of the samples that I shot with the iPhone 13 Pro Max over the last year.
+Coming to the iPhone 14 Pro line up, both the iPhone 14 Pro and the iPhone 14 Pro Max come with a bumped-up main camera resolution of 48 megapixels, compared to the 12-megapixel resolution which we've been seeing since the iPhone 6s (Review).
+The new phones have a bunch of hardware as well as exciting software features.
+Take Action Mode for instance, which lets you record some of the best stabilised videos on any smartphone camera.

+The iPhone 14 Pro series debuted the new Dynamic Island for the front cameras

-The iPhone 13 Pro Max uses the A15 Bionic SoC, which is still very much capable and way ahead of its Android counterparts.
-Games still run well at their highest settings, multi-tasking is still great, and I have not felt any deficiency in performance whatsoever to date.
+The iPhone 13 Pro series uses the A15 Bionic SoC, which is still very much capable and way ahead of its Android counterparts.
+Games still run well at their highest settings, multi-tasking is still great, and I have not felt any deficiency in performance, whatsoever, to date.

 The iPhone 14 Pro and Pro Max have the A16 Bionic, which has a billion more transistors than the A15 Bionic, higher memory bandwidth, and small overall improvements which result in slightly higher benchmark numbers, however, you might not notice a huge performance jump in day-to-day activities.

-Now coming to the most important aspect, the price.
-The iPhone 14 Pro Max starts at Rs.
-1,39,900 for the 128GB variant and for that amount or even lower (based on discounts), you can get a new 256GB variant of the iPhone 13 Pro Max.
-It is readily available in all storage variants and colour options on popular online stores in India as well as the retail outlets, online the 14 Pro Max which has a waiting period.
+Now, coming to the most important aspect — the price.
+The iPhone 14 Pro Max officially starts at Rs.
+1,39,900 for the 128GB variant and for that amount or even lower (based on discounts), you can get a 256GB variant of the iPhone 13 Pro Max.
+It is readily available on popular online stores in India as well as offline retail outlets, while the 14 Pro Max currently has a waiting period.
 One thing to note is, the iPhone 13 Pro Max is officially discontinued this year so you will not be able to buy it directly from Apple.com.

 To put it simply, if you already own an iPhone 13 Pro Max, it doesn't make sense going for the 14 Pro Max.
-But if you don't have the 13 Pro Max and are still using something older such as the iPhone 11 Pro and are not in any hurry, then get yourself an iPhone 14 Pro or Pro Max because some of the new features and improvements kind of justify the premium.
+But if you are still using something older such as the iPhone 11 Pro and are not in any hurry, then get yourself an iPhone 14 Pro or Pro Max because some of the new features and improvements kind of justify the premium.

 Apple launched the iPad Pro (2022) and the iPad (2022) alongside the new Apple TV this week.
 We discuss the company's latest products, along with our review of the iPhone 14 Pro on Orbital, the Gadgets 360 podcast.
 Orbital is available on Spotify, Gaana, JioSaavn, Google Podcasts, Apple Podcasts, Amazon Music and wherever you get your podcasts.
 Affiliate links may be automatically generated - see our ethics statement for details.